last updated 23rd February 2022

 Koi health - the secrets.

-Koi health - the secrets.
-You have built your pond, read the >Koi books , Gifts and DVDs, watched the DVDs and then chosen and purchased some wonderful Koi - but how do you ensure their long term health?
+You have built your pond, read all the Koi books and on-line material, and then chosen and purchased some wonderful Koi - but how do you ensure their long term health?
 First - The golden rule of Koi keeping - As Koi keepers we are water keepers first and fish keepers second.